vdhamer/Photo-Club-Hub/.github/README.md

 > The app is designed so that the required information about photo clubs is provided and maintained by the clubs themselves.

-This is important because this allows the app to **support more clubs**.
+This is important because this allows the app to **support many clubs**.
 But is also also necessary in order to give clubs **control** over their own data: a club knows best what to mention regarding the club, who the current members are, who the club officers are, and - maybe most significantly - which images the members want in their portfolios.